Resources

 Recommended Practice

-Many laboratory environments use controlled refrigeration (e.g., 2–8°C) to maintain peptide stability until use.
+• Many laboratory environments use controlled refrigeration (e.g., 2–8°C) to maintain research compound stability until use.
 Always follow product-specific labels and any documentation provided with your order.
 Understanding these storage variables is important for batch consistency, long-term preservation, and reliable observational research.